Survey of Adult Skills (PIAAC)

 New Zealand has participated in the OECD's Survey of Adult Skills (PIAAC).
 This is part of the OECD's Programme for the International Assessment of Adult Competencies survey (PIAAC).
 Internationally, it is the most comprehensive survey of adult skills ever undertaken.
 Through interviews with a representative sample of respondents aged 16-65 in each participating country, it assesses literacy and numeracy skills and ability to solve problems in technology-rich environments.
 It builds on previous international surveys of adult skills, allowing literacy levels to be compared over a 13-17 year period for some countries.

 New Zealand, together with 8 other countries, is participating in a second round of PIAAC.
 This follows a first round in 25 countries whose results were published in October 2013.
-A third round is also proposed.
+A third round has also begun.

-In New Zealand ISAS data collection is taking place April – December 2014, and results will be published in May 2016.
+In New Zealand ISAS data collection took place in April 2014 – February 2015, and results will be published in May 2016.
 A field trial was held in April – September 2013.

 - is the most comprehensive international survey of adult skills ever undertaken.